jeantil/class-monkey/README.md

 and add it to your `java` process as `-javaagent:/path/to/class-monkey-1.7.0-assembly.jar`.
 You must not rename the file or it will not work.

 Specifically for scala usage, you can add this flag to your `SBT_OPTS`.

-## License

-The tests began as a copy of work from OpenJDK, and therefore are licensed under the [GPLv2 with classpath exception](http://openjdk.java.net/legal/gplv2+ce.html).
-This is unfortunate because the [GPLv2 is incompatible with the GPLv3](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

-The Java Agent itself and alternative `URLClassPath` implementation is my own creation and I have chosen to use the [GPLv3 with classpath exception](http://www.gnu.org/software/classpath/license.html) (the same as GNU Classpath).

-Please see the `LICENSE` file in the respective folder for further information.